“If you don’t find a way to make money while you sleep, you will work until you die”

 Inspiration is a huge thing as we all get inspiration from all kinds of things.

-There are also tools which can help and be very effective with analyzing your competitors, but although they may be free to start off with, they can be costly thereafter.
+There are also tools that can help and be very effective with analysing your competitors, but although they may be free to start off with, they can be costly thereafter.

 Two of the tools you can check out are:

 Engage with your readers, reply to their comments & interact with them wherever you can!

 I don’t know about you, but when I’ve commented on my fave blogs and their social media pages/platforms, if they reply, it means so much to me.

 It establishes them as real people and knowing that they actually read the comments and respond, makes me love them even more…

 We feel special and heard and that’s a big thing in the blogging world.

 Building relationships with your readers is soooooooooo important.